awsdocs/aws-batch-user-guide/doc_source/job_definition_parameters.md

 Type: String
 Required: Yes, when `mountPoints` is used\.
 `containerPath`
-The path on the container at which to mount the host volume\.
+The path on the container where to mount the host volume\.
 Type: String
 Required: Yes, when `mountPoints` is used\.
 `readOnly`